UC-Davis-molecular-computing/nuad/README.md

 ### Installing nuad

 To install nuad, you can either install it using pip (the slightly simpler option) or git.
-No matter which method you choose, you must also install NUPACK and ViennaRNA separately (see below).
+No matter which method you choose, you must also install NUPACK and ViennaRNA separately (see [instructions below](#installing-nupack-and-viennarna)).

 - pip